CARTing ‘Up And Out’ And Captain Kevin

 Two weeks after the 2000 San Diego installation of NCRA, National Court Reporters Association, president Mike Brentano, my world changed forever.

-I received the call no one wants.
+I received the call that no one wants.

 My terminally ill youngest (he hated the word ‘baby’) brother died August 5th, 2000.